openstack/kolla/docs/dev-quickstart.rst

 Installing Dependencies
 -----------------------

+Kolla is tested on Fedora/Ubuntu/CentOS.
+It should work with other OS distributions, but some need further testing.
+If other OS distributions can be verified, update this doc accordingly.
+For Fedora/Ubuntu, follow below
+recommendations:

-Kolla will not run on Fedora 22 or later currently.
+Fedora: Kolla will not run on Fedora 22 or later currently.
 Fedora 22 compresses kernel modules with the .xz compressed format.
 The guestfs system in the CentOS family of containers cannot read these images because a dependent package supermin in CentOS needs to be updated to add .xz compressed format support.

+Ubuntu: For Ubuntu based systems where Docker is used, do not use AUFS when starting Docker daemon unless you are running the Ubuntu with 3.19 kernel or above.
+AUFS requires CONFIG\_AUFS\_XATTR=y set when building the kernel.
+On Ubuntu, versions prior to 3.19 did not set this flag to be compatible with Docker.
+If unable to upgrade the kernel, the Kolla community recommends using a different storage backend such as btrfs when running Docker dameon.

 On the deployment host Ansible>=1.8.4 must be installed and is the only requirement for deploying OpenStack.
 To build the Docker container images